pypa/distlib/docs/internals.rst

-* A :meth:`~ScriptMaker.make_multiple` method, which takes an iterable of specifications and just runs calls :meth:`~ScriptMaker.make` on each item iterated over, aggregatig the results to return a list of absolute paths of all files that were installed (or would have been installed, but for the dry-run mode being in effect).
+* A :meth:`~ScriptMaker.make_multiple` method, which takes an iterable of specifications and just runs calls :meth:`~ScriptMaker.make` on each item iterated over, aggregating the results to return a list of absolute paths of all files that were installed (or would have been installed, but for the dry-run mode being in effect).